zeroibc/my-mac-os/km/readme.md

 A lot of these macros were made with great help from the [Keyboard Maestro forum community](https://forum.keyboardmaestro.com/latest).

 Just to emphasize how much KM has impacted my life.
-My most used macro from all thse macros I share is macro to open Safari browser which I've ran [some 117,091 times](https://i.imgur.com/09KfToP.png) since I made it.
+My most used macro from all these macros I share is macro to open Safari browser which I've ran [some 117,091 times](https://i.imgur.com/09KfToP.png) since I made it.

 I also really love using [Alfred Maestro](https://github.com/iansinnott/alfred-maestro) workflow that lets me search through my entire KM library of actions to activate.